Boys' Clothing for Picnics

 Games

-One of the activities at picnics wer games.
-These were many of the same games that might be played at other events like church or village fetes and birthday parties.
-We note the same ganes being played in many different countries.
-There was a wide variety of these games, including the egg and sppon race, sack race, three-legged race, wheel-barrel race, and many others.
+One of the activities at picnics were games.
+There was a wide variety of these games, including the egg and spoon race, sack race, three-legged race, wheel-barrel race, and many others.

 HBC